MileHacker Logo

 • Enjoy Jacó Beach for swimming, sunbathing, and striking sunset viewing.
 These activities cost nothing.

-• Walk or bike around town.
+• Walk or bike in the town.
 Explore the shops and street art without spending money.

 • Hike to El Miro viewpoint for panoramic views of the town and bay.

-• Visit the Tarcoles River bridge for crocodile viewing from the bridge.
-This becomes a quick, free stop.
+• Visit the Tarcoles River bridge for crocodile viewing from the crossing.
+This turns into a quick, free stop.

 Happy Hours and Dining Deals